Gattocrucco/lsqfitgp/docs/customs.rst

 paragraph is the longest, and in general the Latin ones were shorter.
 Is this a problem?
 I don't know.
 Let's see what happens.

-To use the gaussian process, I need some other texts which I won't tell to it if they are English or Latin.
+To use the Gaussian process, I need some other texts which I won't tell to it if they are English or Latin.
 I'll pick this time::

     debellogallico = """